zoton2/node-streamdeck-util/README.md

 # node-streamdeck-util

-*Bundle still under heavy development, use it at your own risk!*
+*Package still under heavy development, use it at your own risk!*

 Node.js package to help you interface with a Stream Deck plugin in an external script.